KwonNayeon/blog/thedatascienceblog/content/my-project.md

 ### Projects
-- **NoteNest: AI Summarizer for Neurodiverse Learners** Built an iPad app using Python, Langchain, and OpenAI API to generate concise 3-line summaries with visual aids from complex documents.
+- **NoteNest: AI Summarizer for Neurodiverse Learners** Built an iPad application using Python, Langchain, and OpenAI API to generate concise 3-line summaries with visual aids from complex documents.
 Led RAG model development focused on making information accessible for users with cognitive disabilities and reading challenges.
   [View Project](https://github.com/KwonNayeon/noteRAG)